Alexandra of Yugoslavia: First marriage proposal

-Now a teenager, Alexandra began to attract the gaze of men.
 In 1936, the fifteen-years-old Princess received her first marriage proposal: King Zog I of Albania, who wished to marry a member of the European royalty in order to consolidate his position, asked her hand.
 However, the Greek diplomacy, which maintained complex relations with the Kingdom of Albania because of the possession of Northern Epirus, rejected this proposal and King Zog I eventually married the Hungarian Countess Géraldine Apponyi de Nagy-Appony in 1938.

-Like all women of her age, Alexandra attended numerous dances, which aimed to introduce her to the European elite.
+Alexandra attended numerous dances, which aimed to introduce her to the European elite.
 In 1937 she was presented in Paris, where she danced with her cousin, the Duke of Windsor, then residing in France with his wife, the Duchess, after his abdication and subsequent marriage.

 World War II

 From Venice to London

 The outbreak of the Greco-Italian War on 28 October 1940 forced Alexandra and her mother suddenly to leave Venice and fascist Italy.
 They settled with the rest of the Royal Family in Athens.
 Eager to serve their country in this difficult moment, both Princesses became nurses alongside the other women of the Royal Family.
 However, after several months of victorious battles against the Italian forces, Greece was invaded by the army of Nazi Germany on 6 April 1941.

 Alexandra and the majority of the members of the Royal Family left the country a few days later, on 22 April.
 After a brief stay in Crete, where they received a German bombing, the Greek Royal Family departed for Egypt and South Africa.
 While several members of the Royal Family were forced to spend World War II in South Africa, Alexandra and her mother obtained the permission of King George II of Greece and the British government to move to the United Kingdom.
 They arrived at Liverpool in the autumn of 1941 and settled in London in the district of Mayfair.
 In the British capital, the Greek princesses resumed their activities in the Red Cross.
 Better accepted than in their own country, they were regular guests of the Duchess of Kent (born Princess Marina of Greece) and of the future Duke of Edinburgh (born Prince Philip of Greece), who was rumoured to be briefly engaged to Alexandra.